Emmy-Nominated Our Lady J To Write Pilot Episode For Television Series ‘Rub & Tug’

 Our Lady J is set to write the pilot episode for New Regency television series Rub & Tug, reports Deadline.
-Producers have also committed to casting a transgender actor in the lead role.

-Our Lady J was recently nominated for an Emmy for work on the FX series Pose, created by Ryan Murphy.
+Our Lady J was recently nominated for an Emmy for work on the FX show Pose, created by Ryan Murphy.
 She became the first openly transgender writer to work in a television writers’ room when she was hired for Amazon Prime series Transparent.

 Rub & Tug will follow the story of trans gangster Dante “Tex” Gill.